Innovations Session N°7

 Networking

-Join our Agrinnovators community forum to discuss and explore how to encourage innovations across agricultural value chains to transform food systems in Africa, promote sustainable agriculture, and leverage investment.
-Share insights, ask questions, and collaborate on innovative solutions for a greener future
+Join our Forum to discuss and explore how to encourage innovations across agricultural value chains to transform food systems in African, Caribbean and Pacific countries and beyond, promote sustainable agriculture & leverage investments.
+Share insights, ask questions, and collaborate on innovative solutions for a greener future.

 Meet the speakers